 This long, Isaac Mizrahi, trench vest is actually a heavy weight stretch denim dress.
 Right now, at my current weight it is a little snug to use as a dress, but I think it makes a great vest.
 When I got it a few years back at a thrift store, I knew I could use it either way.

 I’m a big fan of Keds.
 I like the look of Converse sneakers on other people, but I always feel that they make my feet look like skis.
 I have a rather narrow foot, to begin with, so I don’t want a shoe that is going to make them look even longer and skinnier.
 Ha, ha.
 I know that seems silly.
-However, I also like the way Ked’s fit.
+This pair of shoes are called Grasshoppers.
+I also like the way these fit.
 They are pretty comfy and have a pretty reasonable price point.
+You can see more of these here.

 This thrifted Simply Vera/Vera Wang cross body bag is a great size for shopping.
 I am a fan of cross body bags, simply because they are easier to carry for hands free shopping.
 I don’t like to be fumbling with my purse if I want to take items off the rack to look at.
 I also think it is more secure to keep it attached to my person rather than leaving it in a cart , where I might not be paying attention.